Variegated English Holly

 Planting & Growing

-Variegated English Holly will grow to be about 20 feet tall at maturity, with a spread of 12 feet.
-It has a low canopy with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
+Variegated English Holly will grow to be about 25 feet tall at maturity, with a spread of 20 feet.
+It has a low canopy with a typical clearance of 2 feet from the ground, and should not be planted underneath power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 50 years or more.
-This variety requires a different selection of the same species growing nearby in order to set fruit.

 This tree does best in full sun to partial shade.
 It prefers to grow in moist to wet soil, and will even tolerate some standing water.
 It is particular about its soil conditions, with a strong preference for rich, acidic soils.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selected variety of a species not originally from North America, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.